HamzaKhan887/user-management-app/README.md

 **Live site:** https://hk-usermanagement.vercel.app/

 Manage users through a simple UI.
-Create, edit and delete users, each with an optional profile picture, backed by AWS Lambda, API Gateway, DynamoDB and S3.
+Create, edit and delete users, each with an optional profile picture, using AWS Lambda, API Gateway, DynamoDB and S3.

 ## Screenshots